 In its wider strategy and policy role SWestrans continues to lobby and respond to a significant number of consultations across all transport modes and on a wide range of other issues at national and local level.
-SWestrans also submitted its 2015-16 Climate Change Duties Report in the required reporting format to the Sustainable Scotland Network.
+These included responses to consultations on, 'Places, People, Planning', Socio-Economic Duty, Climate Change Bill, Free Bus Travel, Local Bus Services, Smart Ticketing and Low Emission Zones.
+SWestrans also submitted its 2016-17 Climate Change Duties Report in the required reporting format to the Sustainable Scotland Network.